How can I make the first Arlington Visual Arts Studio Tour successful?

 How will the public find me?

-- The tour guide and map will be on this Tour website site www.arlingtonartstudiotour.com
+- The tour guide and map will be on the Tour website site www.arlingtonartstudiotour.com

 - Printed maps will be available at local businesses and art centers.

-- Artists are encouraged to create their own directional signs.
+- Artists will be provided at least one street sign and are encouraged to create their own directional signs.

 What should I do with the tour guides I receive?

-You can give the maps to visitors during the tour or to anyone who says they will attend the tour (not just your open studio).
+You can give the maps to visitors during the tour or to anyone who says they will likely attend the tour.
+We recommend handing out most of the guides ahead of the tour.

 Where will tour guides be available?